How to invest in dividend stocks in the UK

 How to buy dividend stocks in the UK

-3. Confirm your payment details.
-You’ll need to fund your trading account with a bank transfer, debit card or credit card.
+3. Deposit funds.
+You’ll need to fund your trading account using a bank transfer, debit card or credit card.

-4. Research the stock that you want to buy.
-Do some wider research on the company that you’re interested in buying shares in, and also check out its past share performance using your new account.
+4. Research the dividend stock you want to buy.
+Do some wider research on the company you’re interested in and search the platform using the name or stock ticker.

 You can check with your share dealing provider when to expect dividends from the companies you have invested in.
 They may show this information with the other company financials or have a dividend calendar.